Joseph Hodges Choate

 Joseph Hodges Choate (January 24, 1832 – May 14, 1917) was an American lawyer and diplomat.
+He was chairman of the American delegation at the Second Hague Conference, and ambassador to the United Kingdom.

 Choate was associated with many of the most famous litigations in American legal history, including the Kansas prohibition cases, the Chinese exclusion cases, the Isaac H. Maynard election returns case, the Income Tax Suit, and the Samuel J. Tilden, Jane Stanford, and Alexander Turney Stewart will cases.
 In the public sphere, he was influential in the founding of the Metropolitan Museum of Art.

 Early life

-Choate was born in Salem, Massachusetts on January 24, 1832.
+Choate was born in Salem, Massachusetts, on January 24, 1832.
 He was the son of Margaret Manning (née Hodges) Choate and physician George Choate.
-Among his siblings were William Gardner Choate, a United States district judge of the United States District Court for the Southern District of New York, Dr. George Cheyne Shattuck Choate, and a sister, Caroline Choate.
+Among his siblings were William Gardner Choate, a United States district judge of the United States District Court for the Southern District of New York, Dr. George Cheyne Shattuck Choate, and a sister, Caroline Choate (von Gersdorff).

 His father's first cousin (his first cousin once removed) was Rufus Choate, a U.S. Representative and U.S. Senator from Massachusetts.
 His paternal grandparents were George Choate and Susanna Choate, and his maternal grandparents were Gamaliel Hodges and Sarah (née Williams) Hodges.

 Choate graduated from Harvard College in 1852 and Harvard Law School in 1854.